Construction Punch List: Example, Free Templates & Software

 Multiple Views for Completing Your Construction Punch List

 Instead of a punch list, use our kanban board, which is one of our features that visualizes workflow.
 It’s made up of columns and cards.
 The columns are the stages of work and the cards represent the items on your snag list.
 Like on a regular punch list, you can add a detailed description and set the priority, but you can also create customized tags to link it to a department or location.
-Of course, we have both a traditional list view and Gantt chart view if you prefer.
+Of course, we have both a traditional list view and a Gantt chart view if you prefer.

 Construction Management Data That Updates Instantly